Electric-Coin-Company/zcash-docs/source/rtd_pages/user_guide.rst

 	| :fa:`hdd-o` ``25GB`` of free Disk (*the size of the block chain increases over time*)

-.. note:: Currently we only officially support Linux (Debian), but we are actively investigating development for other operating systems and platforms(e.g. macOS, Ubuntu, Windows, Fedora).
+.. note:: Currently we only officially support Linux (Debian), but you can build zcashd on other operating systems and platforms (e.g. macOS, Ubuntu, Windows, Fedora).
+MacOS requires special instructions, Windows requires a non-native cross-compile build.

-Please let us know if you run into snags.
-We plan to make it less memory/CPU intensive and support more architectures and operating systems in the future.

 If you are installing Zcash for the first time, please skip to the :ref:`Installation` section.
 Otherwise, the below upgrading section will provide information to update your current Zcash environment.